Below is a brief outline of my academic work, teaching and research experience, and fellowships. For my videographic work, please see the tab above.

 Currently, I am a graduate student at the University of Cambridge, reading for an M.Phil. in Film & Screen Studies.
 I am a recipient of the Keasbey Scholarship.
 In 2019, I graduated summa cum laude with departmental honors from Middlebury College with a B.A. in Film & Media Culture and minors in Political Science and English & American Literatures.

-My research interests include film theory and history, videographic criticism, digital humanities and culture, media studies, and American culture and history.
+My research interests include film theory and history, videographic criticism, experimental and found footage films, digital humanities and culture, media studies, and American culture and history.

 My undergraduate thesis is entitled, “Rebecca as Essential Hitchcock or, Why He Felt the Way He Did.”
 It is a Scalar book project in which I argue that Rebecca‘s disputed authorship allows it to function as an ideal film to understand Hitchcock as an auteur.
 The thesis works in opposition to Hitchcock’s claim that Rebecca is not a “Hitchcock picture,” and examines key ways in which the artistic visions of author Daphne du Maurier and producer David O. Selznick influenced Hitchcock’s later work.

 The project features video essays, an analysis of media coverage at the time of the film’s release, and original archival research conducted at the Ransom Center at the University of Texas at Austin and the Herrick Library at the Academy of Motion Picture Arts & Sciences.
 It is currently pending public release until rights to use certain materials have been approved.
 I wrote about visiting the Hitchcock archive for the Middlebury News Room here.

 DiGravio, Will.
 “Review of Criterion Collection Rerelease of Magnificent Obsession,” Film Matters (forthcoming.)